 An excellent way to improve your own personal learning is by teaching others.
 When you teach someone else a concept or theory, this information becomes solidified within your own mental knowledge base – which bodes well for your academic grades.

-Even if you are not an expert on the subject matter, you can coordinate for a study group, where all members help “teach” each other the subject matter.
+Even if you are not an expert on the subject matter, you can coordinate a study group where all members help “teach” each other the subject matter.

 On some community college campuses, you can earn credits and/or wages for tutoring other students.
 Check with your tutoring center for job opportunities that will help your grades and potentially your pocketbook.

 Research shows that some of the best ways to improve your grades are to be socially involved on campus.
 Whether you are meeting with your instructors, participating in fun academic clubs, or teaching other students, you are well on your way to earning better grades.